A parked camper alone in a campground

 North and South Dakota offer unique camping opportunities, stunning terrain, historical and cultural experiences, and exciting outdoor activities that will make any trip memorable.

-The Dakotas have so much to offer outdoor enthusiasts, such as hiking the 140-mile-long Maah Daah Hey Trail in North Dakota, visiting Mt.
-Rushmore, or exploring the state capital by camping in Pierre SD.
-If you plan to put the Dakotas on your travel list, check out this guide, so you don’t miss a thing!
+The Dakotas have much to offer outdoor enthusiasts, such as hiking the 140-mile-long Maah Daah Hey Trail in North Dakota, visiting Mt.
+Rushmore, or exploring the state capital by camping in Pierre, SD.
+If you plan to put the Dakotas on your travel list, check out this guide so you don’t miss a thing!

 Any new visitor to the Dakotas may wonder if one state is better than the other, especially for camping.